Tokyo reports 412 new COVID-19 cases on Tuesday

+The health ministry said it has detected the coronavirus variant raging in Britain in 11 men in their 20s to 50s in an apparent cluster of infections involving a single facility.
+The men have no recent overseas travel history.

+Six of the men live in Tochigi, Ibaraki, Fukushima, Nagano, Niigata and Gunma prefectures.
+It is the first time the variant has been found in residents of the six prefectures, excluding cases detected through airport testing.

-Tokyo confirmed 412 new COVID-19 cases Tuesday, a day after reporting 276 infections — the lowest figure since Nov.
+Tokyo confirmed 412 new COVID-19 cases, a day after reporting 276 infections — the lowest figure since Nov.
 24.

-Tuesday was the 12-straight day that the capital saw fewer than 1,000 COVID-19 cases.
+Tuesday was the 12th straight day that the capital saw fewer than 1,000 COVID-19 cases.

 The figure came during the second day of Japan’s extended coronavirus state of emergency.
 Under the initial emergency declaration, cases of the deadly virus fell nationwide, though fatalities still remain high for many areas, including Tokyo and Osaka.